TakundaKatsidzira/TakundaKatsidzira/resources/neetcode.md

 * Study unfamiliar concepts.
 * If the problem involved something you don’t know well, bookmark it and study it separately.

-# 8. When You’re Stuck
+# 8. Confused

+* Time yourself, 2 hour max sprints.
 * If stuck for >15 minutes without a brute force idea, look up hints or solutions.**

 * Don’t just read—understand.